thinkloop/coding-challenge-video/README.md

 # Code Challenge Solution
-This is a solution to the [Krossover code challenge](coding-challenge.pdf) built using React JS, Browserify, LessCSS, Gulp and EventEmitter in Flux-style.
+This is a solution to [the code challenge](coding-challenge.pdf) built using React JS, Browserify, LessCSS, Gulp and EventEmitter in Flux-style.
 A running demo can be found here: http://krossover.thinkloop.com/

 ### Installation
 1. Clone the repo